mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-modelicaGuide.md

     * `public`
     * `protected`

-    * treated as headers, all variables after a visibilty statement and before another control statement will have that visibility
+    * treated as headers, all variables after a visibility statement and before another control statement will have that visibility

 ###Libraries: